junjun-jiang/SuperPCA/README.md

 }
 ```

+To generate the file of *_randp.mat for other database, you can use the randpTest.m to generate.

 If you need another two datasets (PaviaU and Salinas), please feel free to contact me.
 Or you can download them from http://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes